ikks/libreoffice-stable-diffusion/docs/DEVELOPMENT.md

 Linux distribution binaries are usually in /usr/bin

-Envvars can be changed with
+Envvars when running make can be changed with

 PREFIX : By default point to /usr/bin , can be changed to /opt/libre...
 UNOPKG : The name of the extension installer